google/benchmark/docs/perf_counters.md

 mapped by libpfm to platform-specifics - see libpfm [documentation](http://perfmon2.sourceforge.net/docs.html) for more details.

+By default, perf counters include work done by all benchmark-created threads.
+Pass `--benchmark_perf_counters_all_threads=false` to measure only the main benchmark thread.

 The counter values are reported back through the [User Counters](../README.md#custom-counters) mechanism, meaning, they are available in all the formats (e.g. JSON) supported by User Counters.